 Funding Comes From the Department of Transportation’s Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Grant Program, Created by the Bipartisan Infrastructure Law

 WASHINGTON – Today, U.S. Senators John Hickenlooper and Michael Bennet welcomed $72,145,226 million for six Colorado projects from the Department of Transportation’s Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant program.
-The funds are part of this year’s RAISE grants funded by the Bipartisan Inflation Law.
+The funds are part of this year’s RAISE grants funded by the Bipartisan Infrastructure Law.
 Hickenlooper and Bennet sent letters supporting the applications of five of the six projects awarded grants.

 “Our Bipartisan Infrastructure Law continues to help build and revitalize Colorado,” said Hickenlooper.
 “From Cortez to Delta and the Front Range, these grants will give us the infrastructure upgrades we’ve been fighting for.”